 When Kenneth Nicely ships a computer to a friend, it arrives in pieces.
 When he tries to file a claim for damages, he gets the runaround.
 Should he write off the $400 he lost?

-Question: I have been dealing with UPS for the past few weeks.
-I have been passed around, insulted, and lied to.
-I have jumped through every hoop they passed my way with no results.
+I have been dealing with UPS for the past few weeks.
+I’ve been passed around, insulted, and lied to.
+And I have jumped through every hoop they passed my way with no results.

 I recently shipped a computer to a friend and it arrived damaged.
 I filed a damage claim and a UPS representative told me the claim had been approved and that a check would be sent.

 A few days later, I received a letter that said my claim had been denied.
 Later, a representative called me and asked if I could repair the item.
 I’m a little confused.
 Can you persuade UPS to honor my $400 claim? — Kenneth Nicely, Covington, Va.